 Kad Luang: the Warorot and Ton Lamyai Markets

 Then we cross the famous Iron Bridge to the east side of the Ping River.
 Next, we will pass the First Christian Church, founded in 1867 by American reverend Daniel McGilvary.
 We continue our ride through backstreets to Wat Ket Karaam, a temple that houses a fascinating museum.
 We say goodbye to our samlor drivers.
 After having visited the museum, we will cross the Ping River via the Chansom Anusorn Memorial Bridge.

-Next we will visit the colourful Warorot Market and Ton Lamyai markets.
+Next, we will visit the colorful Warorot Market and Ton Lamyai markets.
 These are Chiang Mai’s oldest markets, known under the name Kad Luang (big market).
-Your guide will explain the typical Northern specialities that are for sale here.
+Your guide will explain the typical Northern specialties that are for sale here.
 You will visit a Chinese shrine and hear the story of the Chinese settlement in Chiang Mai.
-Kad Luang is now the centre of Chiang Mai’s Chinatown.
+Kad Luang is now the center of Chiang Mai’s Chinatown.
 A devastating fire completely destroyed Kad Luang in 1968.
 After this, it is time for lunch.

 McKean Senior Center and Wiang Kum Kam